-Lagos is a vibrant and bustling city and expats first arriving will most likely have their senses overwhelmed by the chaos, noise and traffic.
-The lifestyle in Lagos is fast paced and, as the fastest growing city in Africa, hustle and bustle abound.
+Lagos is a vibrant city and expats first arriving will most likely have their senses overwhelmed by the chaos, noise and traffic.
+The lifestyle in Lagos is fast paced and, as one of the fastest growing cities in Africa, hustle and bustle abound.

 Shopping in Lagos

-The Ikeja City Mall, one of Nigeria’s largest malls, is located on the Lagos mainland, while other shopping areas close to expat neighbourhoods include the Kingsway and Dolphin shopping centres.
+The Ikeja City Mall, one of Nigeria’s largest malls, is located on the Lagos mainland, while other shopping areas close to expat neighbourhoods include the Kingsway Mall, Festival Mall and The Palms Shopping Mall.
 There are also many markets across the city, where bargaining is essential.
-A general rule of thumb is to offer a third of the asking price and go from there.
 Most seasoned hagglers will agree that starting at a third of the asking price and settling at half is the best approach.

 Eating out in Lagos

 Lagos is a cosmopolitan city and a melting pot of African, Asian and Western cultures.
-This is evident in the cuisine on offer in Lagos, where there are plenty of modern restaurants serving both local and international dishes.
+This is evident in the cuisine on offer in Lagos, where there are plenty of modern and upscale restaurants serving both local and international dishes.
 Indian, Chinese, Lebanese and West African restaurants are largely concentrated in the more affluent areas of the city, and food vendors line the streets of the commercial districts.
-The traditional staples are a variety of green vegetables and stews eaten with processed cassava or yam flour.
+The traditional staples are a variety of green vegetables, rice dishes, such as jollof rice, and stews eaten with processed cassava or yam flour.

 Nightlife and entertainment in Lagos